 1. LIME SULFUR No insecticides recommended in this spray.
-2. LIME SULFUR CAUTION: If unable to apply the first-mentioned eradi- cative spray for Anthracnose, a LIME-SULFUR spray at 5 gallons per 100 when a few leaves have unfolded from buds will give effective control.
+2. LIME SULFUR 5 gallons cat AUTION: If unable to apply the first-mentioned eradi- tive spray for Anthracnose, a LIME-SULFUR spray at gallons per 100 when a few leaves have unfolded from buds will give effective control.
 There is a greater risk of LIME-SULFUR burn, however, by spraying at this later date.